Get inspired and ready to lead Maker projects in any K-12 classroom, for any academic content area - register here

 Schedule: Participants start with a 2-day intensive and continue with follow-up meetings for new training as well as reflection, revision, and creative exchange.
 Each class meets for a full day from 8:30 am to 2:30 pm with a 45-minute break for lunch.

-Master Making Section 2 - Late September through Late November Dates TBD Participants will meet for 2-days a week apart in Late September/Early October, then follow-up/training days in Late October and Late November
+Options: Master Making Section A - Late September start Participants will meet for 2-days a week apart in Late September/Early October, then follow-up/training days in Late October and Late November

 September 30 and October 7: intensive training on project design and facilitation strategies

 November 5, 2020: follow-up and training